How To Get A Mortgage Preapproval

 Now that you understand the importance of the mortgage preapproval, let’s run through the process.

 If you’re looking to buy a home in the near future, your first step should be to make sure you’re financially prepared.
 There are a couple of steps you can take to get ready.

-- Check Your Credit: Lenders and the mortgage investors they work with have minimum standards for your credit score, so it’s important to have an understanding of where you stand.
-Our credit tool will allow you to check your VantageScore®0 score and report once a week.
-Because mortgage loan qualification is based on median FICO® Score, you should also know you can get credit reports from all three bureaus once a year from AnnualCreditReport.com.
+- Check your credit.
+Lenders and the mortgage investors they work with have minimum standards for your credit score, so it’s important to understand where you stand.
+Our credit tool will allow you to check your VantageScore® score and report once a week.
+Because mortgage loan qualification is based on median FICO® Score, you should also know you can get credit reports from all three bureaus once a year from com.
 This will also alert you in advance if you have negative marks that could pose a challenge to work through.